ywiyogo/FCND4-DroneEstimation/README.md

 Next, I implement the Eq.
 52 for the partial derivative of the rotation matrix.
 Finally, I need to implement the Jacobian matrix from the Eq.
 51 in the `Predict()` function.

-Below is the result of the simulation
+Below is the result of the implementation of the prediction step of the EKF:

 ![scenario8][scenario8]